projectje/bookmark/README.md

 ## plugin: Achievements
 ```/plugins/property.Achievements.js``` renders the achievements site for a game bookmark

 # using

 - https://github.com/WordPress/gutenberg : for the hooks and plugins
 - https://github.com/desandro/jquery-bridget : for the masonry in default site
 - https://github.com/atomiks/tippyjs: for the popovers

+# todo

+- shortlinks
+- using both local icons and google favicons